-Functional: If the provider has any doubt whether the functional method used is in accordance with applicable rules or requires prior written approval from the Provider Finance Department, send email to PFD-LTSS@hhs.texas.gov prior to submitting the accountability report.
+Functional: If the provider has any doubt whether the functional method used is following applicable rules or requires prior written approval from the Provider Finance Department, email PFD-LTSS@hhs.texas.gov before submitting the accountability report.

-Time study: The time study must be in compliance with 1 TAC §355.105(b)(2)(B)(i).
+Time study: The time study must comply with 1 TAC Section 355.105(b)(2)(B)(i).
 If the time study is not in compliance with these rules, the provider must receive written approval from HHSC Provider Finance to use the results of the time study.
 According to the rules, a time study must cover, at a minimum, one randomly selected week per quarter throughout the reporting period.
-The allocation summary should include the dates and total hours covered by the time study, as well as a breakdown of the hours time-studied by function or business component, as applicable.
+The allocation summary should include the dates and total hours covered by the time study, as well as a breakdown of the hours' time-studied by function or business component, as applicable.

-Other allocation method approved by HHSC: Requests for approval to change an allocation method or to use an allocation method other than an allocation method approved or allowed by HHSC must be received by HHSC's Provider Finance Department before the end of the provider's fiscal year, as described at 1 TAC §355.102(j)(1)(D).
-To request such approval from HHSC Provider Finance, submit to <a href="https://provider.ncbi.nlm.ncbi.nl
+Other allocation method approved by HHSC: Requests for approval to change an allocation method or to use an allocation method other than an allocation method approved or allowed by HHSC must be received by HHSC's Provider Finance Department before the end of the provider's fiscal year, as described at 1 TAC Section 355.102(j)(1)(D).
+To request such approval from HHSC PFD, submit to PFD-LTSS@hhs.texas.gov a disclosure statement along with justification for the change and explain how the new allocation method complies with the Cost Determination Process Rules and how the new allocation method presents a more reasonable representation of actual operations.